Hub and spoke meetings

 Producing Event Camp Twin Cities 2011

 Here’s a little information about the groundbreaking ECTC.
-Besides the attendees at the in-person hub event in Minneapolis, seven remote pods in Amsterdam, Philadelphia, Toronto, Vancouver, Silicon Valley and two corporate headquarters were tied in to a hub feed that—due to the technology available at the time—was delayed approximately twenty seconds.
-As you might expect, this delay led to a number of communication issues between the hub and pods.
+Besides the attendees at the in-person hub event in Minneapolis, seven remote pods in Amsterdam, Philadelphia, Toronto, Vancouver, Silicon Valley, and two corporate headquarters were tied into a hub feed that—due to the technology available at the time—was delayed approximately twenty seconds.
+As you might expect, this delay led to several communication issues between the hub and pods.
 I wrote about ECTC in more detail here.

 There will always be some communications delay between the hub and pods, though these days it can be reduced to a fraction of the delay at ECTC.
 Such delays should be taken into account when designing hub and spoke events.